 The Siskiyou County Flood Control and Water Conservation District (the “District”), acting as the Groundwater Sustainability Agency (GSA) for the Scott Valley groundwater basin, has been awarded a grant under the California Department of Fish and Wildlife's (“CDFW”) “Restoration Grant Programs: Drought – Protecting Salmon” grant program.
 The title of the project is the “Scott Valley Ditch Infiltration Project” and the primary objective of the project is to evaluate winter recharge from ditch infiltration and it’s benefits to summer stream flow and late-summer/early fall reconnection periods.
 Under the scope of the project the District accepts privately collected data related to water, including, but not limited to, well groundwater level measurements, surface water diversion amounts, in-stream flow measurements, water diverted for storage, or any other water-related data that would contribute to the District’s understanding of the recharge project (“Privately Collected Data").

 CONSENT TO PROPERTY ACCESS: The CDFW-District Grant Agreement requires Participants to give CDFW, and the Subcontractor’s employees and agents, written permission to access the Project Site at least once every 12 months.
-This access obligation shall run from the date of CDFW’s Notice to Proceed to the District until 5 years after the end of the Grant Agreement Term for purposes of inspections and monitoring (“Project Site Access”).
+This access obligation shall run from the date of CDFW’s Notice to Proceed to the District until the end of the Grant Agreement Term, March 15, 2026, for purposes of inspections and monitoring of only the locations where equipment or tasks funded under this Grant Agreement are sited (“Project Site Access”).
 Such Project Site Access shall be reasonably acceptable to the Landowner(s) and the requester following written or verbal request to the District.
 By signing this access agreement, the participant agrees to allow the District, the District’s contractors, and CDFW to access the property located at __________________________________________ as described above.

+INDEMNIFICATION

+LANDOWNER assumes the risk of any damage caused by its participation in the Project.
+THE DISTRICT agrees to indemnify, defend, and hold LANDOWNER harmless from liability, penalties, losses, damages, costs, expenses, causes of action, claims, or judgments, including, reasonable attorney fees and costs, arising by reason of any death, bodily injury, personal injury, or property damage that results from the negligence or willful misconduct of THE DISTRICT or its representatives/agents arising from their entry on the LANDOWNER'S property.
+Notwithstanding the foregoing, in no event shall the DISTRICT be liable for consequential, incidental or special damages.

 CONSENT TO DATA COLLECTION AND USE: This Consent and Release Form provides the District with the undersigned participant’s consent and authorization for the District, including its technical consulting contractor, to collect, store, share, and use the participant’s Privately Collected Data for analysis under the project scope of work.
 This form also releases the District from liability arising out of or related to its acceptance, collection, storage, sharing and use of the participant’s Privately Collected Data.

 Data/Information Contributing (short description):